haneure/haneure/README.md

-# 👋 Hi there i'm Gare
+# 👋 Hi there my name is Gare

 I'm an undergraduate student from STEI ITB.
 I am a highly motivated student and eager to learn about anything, especially tech stuff.
-I major in computer science and interested in all things related to computers such as web development, machine learning, AI, competitive programming, and also capture the flag. currently exploring backend.
+I major in computer science currently on my 5th semester and interested in all things related to computers such as web development, machine learning, AI, competitive programming, and also capture the flag. currently exploring cybersecurity regarding web and binary exploitation.

 ## 🧾 Featured Project